Suggested links

 Opioid Addiction Support Groups

 Support groups are a vital resource both during and after treatment.
-Support groups such as Narcotics Anonymous (NA) and SMART Recovery provide safe and supportive environments.

-Here, people in fentanyl addiction recovery can share what they are going through with others who have had similar experiences.
+Through support groups, people in fentanyl addiction recovery can share what they are going through with others who have had similar experiences.

 Try Therapy Online